A Hyperbolic Analogue of the Rademacher Symbol: Introduction

 with positive integers $a_i, b_j$.
-Then there exists an explicit function $\psi_\gamma(\sigma) \in \Z$ with $0 \leq \psi_\gamma(\sigma) \leq 2mn$ such that
+Then there exists an explicit function $\psi_\gamma(\sigma) \in \mathbb{Z}$ with $0 \leq \psi_\gamma(\sigma) \leq 2mn$ such that

-In particular, the value of $\Psi_\gamma(\sigma)$ is always a negative even integer. \end{theorem}
+In particular, the value of $\Psi_\gamma(\sigma)$ is always a negative even integer. \end{thm}

-The existence of the additional term $\psi_\gamma(\sigma)$ indicates that the relationship between two modular knots is much more complicated than that between a modular knot and the missing trefoil.
+The extra term $\psi_\gamma(\sigma)$ indicates that the relationship between two modular knots is much more complicated than between a modular knot and the missing trefoil.

+Finally, we mention some recent related progressions.
+L\"{a}geler--Schwagenscheidt~\cite{LagelerSchwagenscheidt2022} introduced a higher-weight analogue of the hyperbolic Rademacher symbol by using ``homogenized" cycle integrals considered in \cref{main4}.
+For studies of modular knots, Simon~\cite{Simon2022} gave further progress on Ghys' question on an arithmetic interpretation of the linking numbers of two modular knots.
+Ueki and the author~\cite{MatsusakaUeki2023} generalized Ghys' results for the trefoil knot and the classical Rademacher symbol to the knot complements of any torus knot using harmonic Maass forms for the triangle groups.

 The rest of the article is organized as follows.
-In the next section, we study the Eisenstein series of weight $2$ associated to a non-scalar element $\gamma \in \Gamma$.
-The Eisenstein series are classified into three cases according as types of $\gamma \in \Gamma$, that is, parabolic, elliptic, and hyperbolic Eisenstein series.
-In particular, the limit formulas for the three types of Eisenstein series $E_\gamma(z,s)$ give a harmonic, polar harmonic, and locally harmonic Maass form, contrastively.
-In Section \ref{s4}, we first review Duke-Imamo\={g}lu-T\'{o}th's construction of the hyperbolic Rademacher symbol $\Psi_\gamma(\sigma)$.
-After that, we establish another characterization of $\Psi_\gamma(\sigma)$ in Theorem \ref{Psi-R-red}.
-As corollaries, we obtain Theorem \ref{main4} and \ref{Main-theorem1}.
-In Section \ref{s5}, we provide a proof of Theorem \ref{Main-theorem2} by using the recurrence formula for the hyperbolic Dedekind symbols (Corollary \ref{Phi-induction}).
-As appendices, we review the theory of continued fractions in Appendix \ref{s2}.
-Finally, in Appendix \ref{s6}, we show the limit formula for the weight $0$ analogue of the hyperbolic Eisenstein series.
-This problem was posed by von Pippich-Schwagenscheidt-V\"{o}lz \cite{vPSV17}.
-In this last appendix, we provide the explicit limit formula in Theorem \ref{hyp-limit}.
+In the next section, we study the Eisenstein series of weight $2$ associated with a non-scalar element $\gamma \in \Gamma$.
+The Eisenstein series are classified into three cases according to types of $\gamma \in \Gamma$, that is, parabolic, elliptic, and hyperbolic Eisenstein series.
+In particular, the limit formulas for the three types of Eisenstein series $E_\gamma(z,s)$ give contrastively a harmonic, polar harmonic, and locally harmonic Maass form.
+In \cref{s4}, we first review Duke--Imamo\={g}lu--T\'{o}th's construction of the hyperbolic Rademacher symbol $\Psi_\gamma(\sigma)$.
+After that, we establish another characterization of $\Psi_\gamma(\sigma)$ in \cref{Psi-R-red}.
+As corollaries, we obtain \cref{main4} and \cref{Main-theorem1}.
+In \cref{s5}, we provide the complete version of \cref{Main-theorem2} and its proof by using the recurrence formula for the hyperbolic Dedekind symbols.
+As appendices, we review the theory of continued fractions in \cref{s2} and Hooley's results on a certain exponential sum in \cref{Appendix-B}.

-\section{Eisenstein Series of Weight $2$}
+\section{Eisenstein series of weight $2$}